CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Introduction

 In summary, we make three key contributions.
-First, we propose lightweight \cae and \caep, which enable the use of any linear MAB technique for exploration in \textbf{deep RL}.
-By adopting a \textit{scaling strategy} and carefully designing the \textit{small auxiliary network}, we ensure both practical stability and functionality in environments with dense and sparse rewards.
+First, we propose lightweight \cae and \caep, which enable the use of linear MAB techniques for exploration in deep RL.
+By adopting a scaling strategy and carefully designing the small auxiliary network for \caep, we ensure both practical stability and functionality in environments with dense and sparse rewards.
 Second, our theoretical analysis demonstrates that any deep RL algorithm with \cae or \caep achieves a sub-linear regret bound over episodes.
-Finally, experiments on MuJoCo and MiniHack validate the effectiveness of \cae and \caep, showcasing their superior performance.
+Finally, experiments on MuJoCo, MiniHack, and Habitat validate the effectiveness of \cae and \caep, showcasing their superior performance.
+Our code is available at \href{https://github.com/liyexn/Critic-as-an-Explorer}{https://github.com/liyexn/Critic-as-an-Explorer}.